ngrq123/eureko-nft/README.md

 ![](images/nft_lifecycle.png)

-The way in which the picture gets unveiled is dynamic.
-1. Random order
-2. Token have different number of parts - pre-determined on creation based on prize tier
+The portions get unrevealed in a random order, such that it is not predictable.
+Each token also has a different number of parts, which is predetermined on creation based on the prize tier.

 Partially revealed tokens continue to have a thin layer mask over them, to keep participants guessing.